Ssa096/LinearRegressionWithFeatureSelection/README.md

 # The problem of linear regression with feature selection, solved by first order methods.

-We consider linear regression model:
+We consider the linear regression model:

 $$Y = X\beta + \epsilon$$

-, where:
+where:

 * $Y \in R^n$ - vector of response variable.
 * $X \in R ^ {n \times p}$ - model of observations of exogenous variables.